meyusufdemirci/DeveloperMentorship/README.md

 - Share your knowledge on social profiles
 - Be aware of your skills
 - Do not call yourself Junior everytime

+### Self Development
+Software development is a marathon never ends.
+When you find out how to learn yourself, you will not get tired in the marathon.

+- Make meaningful Google searches such as `ios swift how to handle button click`, `ios swiftui binding vs state`.
+Google is the best way to get answers about the issue you are facing with.
+The great search brings the best solution
+- Always have a side project besides your work at the office.
+You are free to integrate new features into your project because you are the boss!
+- Internet has a lot of qualified articles, benefit them!
+Make 15 mins reading time every day just before starting the work
+- Build open-source projects even if they are small ones.
+Publish them to everyone in the package management systems.
+[Example side project ideas for iOS development](https://github.com/demirciy/ExampleProjectIdeas)

 ### Email Usage
 When you want to start a conversation that is essential/serious, email comes to help.